crowdfavorite-mirrors/wp-wordpress-popular-posts/readme.txt

 * Fixed bug that prevented excluding more than one category using the Category filter.

 = 2.3.0 =
-* Merged all pages into Settings/Wordpress Popular Posts.
+* Merged all pages into Settings/WordPress Popular Posts.
-* Added new options to the Wordpress Popular Posts Stats dashboard.
+* Added new options to the WordPress Popular Posts Stats dashboard.
 * Added check for static homepages to avoid printing ajax script there.
 * Database queries re-built from scratch for optimization.
 * Added the ability to remove / enable plugin's stylesheet from the admin.